Insomnia (novel): Plot

-Allies of Ed Deepneau set fire to the shelter where Helen has been staying since leaving him.
+Allies of Ed set fire to the shelter where Helen has been staying since leaving him.
 Ralph and Lois save the residents, then seek out Atropos.
 Ralph overcomes the malicious being, extracting a promise from Atropos that he will not interfere with him and Lois, knowing the little bald doctors are bound to their promises.
-Once released, Atropos torments Ralph with a vision of a car accident in the near future that will take the life of Helen's young daughter Natalie Deepneau.
+Once released, Atropos torments Ralph with a vision of a car accident in the near future that will take the life of Helen's young daughter Natalie.
 Her death will be retaliation for Atropos not being able to interfere with Ralph.

-Ralph tells the benign bald doctors he will not stop Ed Deepneau unless they allow him to save Natalie Deepneau later, offering his own life for hers.
-A higher level entity briefly manifests, causing awe in the Clotho and Lachesis as it declares that Ralph's terms are acceptable.
+Ralph tells the benign bald doctors he will not stop Ed unless they allow him to save Natalie later, offering his own life for hers.
+A higher-level entity briefly manifests, causing awe in Clotho and Lachesis as it declares that Ralph's terms are acceptable.
 He and Lois learn that "almost all of reality has stopped to watch the events unfolding," as the success or failure of Ed's attack could affect all of reality.
-The Crimson King's true target is not the speaker Susan Day, as they had imagined, but a boy from the local shelter who will be in the audience: Patrick Danville, a young artist prophesied to one day play an instrumental role in preserving The Dark Tower (and thus the multiverse) and aiding in the defeat of the Crimson King.
+The Crimson King's true target is not Day, as they had assumed, but a boy from the shelter who will be in the audience: Patrick Danville, a young artist prophesied to one day play an instrumental role in preserving the Dark Tower and aiding in the defeat of the Crimson King.
 The Crimson King has repeatedly tried to end the life of a "messiah" but in Derry, a place of convergence, this is now possible.

-Ed Deepneau takes off in his plane and Ralph fights him on board.
+Ed takes off in his plane and Ralph fights him on board.
 The Crimson King manifests to prevent him from interrupting Ed's mission, but Ralph succeeds in causing the plane to crash some distance away from the center, surviving by shifting himself to a higher plane of reality before impact.
 Returning to his proper place and reality, Ralph and Lois fall in love and get married, gradually forgetting their adventures with the little bald doctors.

 In an epilogue taking place some years later, Ralph again starts experiencing insomnia.
-He once again sees auras and eventually remembers his adventure and the promise to exchange his life for Natalie Deepneau's.
+He once again sees auras and eventually remembers the promise he made to exchange his life for Natalie's.
 He arrives in time to see the car from his vision appear and veer towards Natalie.
-Ralph pushes Natalie to safety, losing his own life in the process.
+Ralph pushes her to safety, losing his own life in the process.
 He dies peacefully with Lois at his side as Clotho and Lachesis watch over him.